Facility Usage

 Alumni and Individual Community Members

 University alumni and individuals with no affiliation may only reserve the University Chapel (for weddings, christenings/baptisms, and memorial services).
-Additionally, Alumni may also reserve any of the six Lawn Gardens administered by Event Planning Services (EPS).
+Additionally, Alumni may also reserve any of the six Lawn Gardens administered by Event Management.

 Alumni reunion reservations must be made by the Alumni Association.